 - When Should I Call a Personal Injury Lawyer?

 As soon as possible if you or a loved one has suffered injuries which were caused by someone else’s fault.
 These injuries may have long-term effects like a disc herniation, fractures, brain injuries, amputations, or other debilitating conditions and you do not want to wait.

 - How Much Does A Personal Injury Lawyer Make?

-The law firm doesn’t charge high hourly billing to clients – a charge which quickly can become very high.
-Instead, the law firm and client sign a contingency fee agreement by which the law firm is paid only by winning a case, and then from a pre-set portion of the settlement amount, and not from the client’s pockets.
-Read more about our process here
+The law firm doesn’t charge high hourly billing to clients – a charge which can quickly start adding up.
+Instead, the law firm and the client sign a contingency fee agreement by which the law firm is paid only by winning a case, and then from a pre-set percentage of the settlement or litigated amount and NOT from the client’s pocket.

 Though any part of your body can be hurt in a car crash, some injuries are more common than others.
-These can range from contusions or bruises to fractures or broken bones, and also can include burns, paralysis, amputation and cuts, or lacerations.
-Read more about other common injuries here
+These can range from, but are not limited to: sprains, lacerations, disc herniations, contusions, bruises and fractured bones.
+However, additional injuries could include severe burns, paralysis, amputations, or even death.